The Jetset Society performing as a live band at a ball in Vienna

 How does a live band for balls differ from a party band?

-A live band for balls has to cover formal openings, waltz, ballroom and latin dances, elegant transitions, programme breaks and a very mixed audience.
+A live band for balls has to cover formal openings, waltz, ballroom and Latin dances, elegant transitions, programme breaks and a very mixed audience.
 A party band is usually more focused on the later dance floor.

 How much does a live band for a graduation ball or school ball cost?